MSSQL Hosting: Compare Hosting

-What database management tools are available for Microsoft SQL Server?
+What database management tools are available for MS SQL?

-What development tools are available for Microsoft SQL Server?
+What development tools are available for MS SQL?

-Probably not.
-The level of data complexity and business needs for a content management system — even a very powerful one — are probably not so great that another (less complicated, less expensive) database wouldn’t be a better choice.
-Moreover, if you are hoping other people will use your content management system, it is probably better to use something that has more cross-platform support, like MySQL.
+Additionally, if you are hoping that other people will use your CMS, it is probably better to use something that has more cross-platform support, like MySQL.